-Silicon nitrides (Si3N4) are a range of advanced engineering ceramics characterized by high strength, toughness and hardness and excellent chemical and thermal stability.
+Silicon nitride ceramic is a range of advanced engineering ceramics characterized by high strength, toughness, and hardness and excellent chemical and thermal stability.

 Reaction-Bonded Silicon Nitride (RBSN)

-RBSN is made by carefully nitriding a silicon (Si) ‘dough’ or compact at about 1450°C. During the reaction, the Si3N4 grows in the porosity in the compact.
+Reaction-bonded silicon nitride (RBSN) is made by carefully nitriding a silicon (Si) ‘dough’ or compact at about 1450°C. During the reaction, the Si3N4 grows in the porosity in the compact.
 This results in little dimensional change accompanied by an increase in density.
-This feature is the biggest benefit of RBSN, as it often allows parts to be made to near net shape without the need for subsequent expensive grinding operations.
+This feature is the biggest benefit of RBSN, as it often allows parts to be made to near-net shape without the need for subsequent expensive grinding operations.

-A consequence of this reaction is that the final product contains porosity and as such its mechanical properties are inferior to those of the other types of silicon nitride, as shown in the table below.
-However, the material is relatively cheap to produce and has found application particularly as kiln furniture.
+A consequence of this reaction is that the final product contains porosity and as such its mechanical properties are inferior to those of the other types of silicon nitride ceramic.
+However, the material is relatively cheap to produce and has found applications, particularly as kiln furniture.

 Hot Pressed Silicon Nitride (HPSN)

-These HPSNs have found application as cutting tools for example.
+Hot pressed silicon nitride (HPSN) has found applications as cutting tools for example.
 Applications tend to be for simple shapes as the hot pressed ‘billet’ must be diamond ground to obtain the required profile.
-As a result HPSN parts tend to be expensive and have largely been superseded by SSN.
+As a result, HPSN parts tend to be expensive and have largely been superseded by SSN.

 Sintered Reaction-Bonded Silicon Nitride (SRBSN)

-More recent developments of these materials have shown improvements to toughness and impact resistance as a result of the growth of crack deflecting silicon nitride needle-like grains.
+Sintered reaction-bonded silicon nitride (SRBSN) is a new attempt based on RBSN to reduce the final porosity of the product and thus improve its mechanical properties.
+More recent developments of sintered reaction-bonded silicon nitride (SRBSN) have shown improvements in toughness and impact resistance as a result of the growth of crack-deflecting silicon nitride ceramic needle-like grains.

-SSN covers silicon nitride materials which are densified by pressureless sintering in a nitrogen atmosphere at around 1750°C. .
+Sintered Silicon Nitride (SSN) covers silicon nitride ceramic materials which are densified by pressureless sintering in a nitrogen atmosphere at around 1750°C. .
 In order to aid densification, various combinations of sintering additives such as yttrium oxide, magnesium oxide and aluminum oxide are used.
-SSN and sialon generally offer the best mechanical properties available for a silicon nitride and are the most widely used in industrial applications such as molten metal handling, industrial wear, metal forming, the oil and gas industries and the chemical and process industries.
+SSN and sialon generally offer the best mechanical properties available for silicon nitride and are the most widely used in industrial applications such as molten metal handling, industrial wear, metal forming, the oil and gas industries and the chemical and process industries.